 - 62% of 65+ year old use Facebook.

-Facebook has a large amount of users across all demographics.
-When thinking about Facebook you should be thinking that you’ll be appealing to a wider range of people.
+Facebook has a large number of users across all demographics.
+So when thinking about Facebook, you should be thinking that you’ll be appealing to a wider range of people.
 That’s why the image above is good because it shows how the family can all get involved.

 - 59% of 18–29 year olds use Instagram.